-IRO TYPE VALUE CHAIN VALUE CHAIN TIME HORIZON TTPE Upstream Own operations Downstream Short-term Medium-term Long-term Potential physical and/or psychological impact on workers in the value chain Potential negative impacts Х Х Х х the assessment.
+IRO ТҮРЕ VALUE CHAIN I TIME HORIZON TTPE Upstream Own operations Downstream Short-term Medium-term Long-term Potential physical and/or psychological impact on workers in the value chain Potential negative impacts х х Х х

+Conducting a double materiality assessment of the workforce in the value chain is particularly challenging in a decentralised group.
+Even greater knowledge of and communication with the value chain is required in this area than in other areas covered by the assessment.
 Due to the dispersion of the Group companies, this is an extensive exercise which is still ongoing.
 This is therefore an area where insights, actions and reporting are expected to be further improved in the coming years.

-Conducting a double materiality assessment of the workforce in the value chain is particularly challenging in a decentralised group.
-Even greater knowledge of and communication with the value chain is required in this area than in other areas covered by